Science of Reading: What You Need to Know

 The Simple View of Reading

-Students must be proficient in both word recognition and language comprehension to understand what they are reading.
-A key component of word recognition is decoding words.
-Decoding is the ability to turn words into their correct sounds.
+Students must be proficient in word recognition and language comprehension to understand what they read.

 Scarborough's Reading Rope